Hello LRAA Members

 Kevin Latorra – Water Policy Chair

-Since May when the board last addressed the members, a lot has happened.
-Each trustee has made great strides in the work of their committee.
-The board has held monthly meetings usually by telephone conference with great attendance which is remarkable in a volunteer group.
-This board has had lively discussions representing varied perspectives, but in the end has been unified and supportive.
+Since May when the board last addressed the members, a lot of work has been accomplished.
+The board has held monthly meetings, usually by telephone conference, with great attendance.
+This is remarkable in a volunteer group.
+This board has been particularly cooperative and supportiv

-The board visits our work priorities every month.
-To see this list from each month access the board meeting minutes posted on the web.
+The board reviews and adjusts our work priorities every month.
+To see this list from each month and any discussions that the board had around them, access the board meeting minutes posted on the web.

 • Administration continues to make improvements in the way the association is keeping records.